 I shot my first film on Super 8mm while studying Three Dimensional Design at Wimbledon School of Art.
-The short film won first prize in a BBC tv competition judged by award winning DP Chris Menges BSC – years later, I worked with Chris as his operator.
+The short film won first prize in a BBC tv competition judged by award winning DP Chris Menges BSC – years later, I worked with Chris as his operator on ‘Hummingbird’ (aka ‘Redemption’)

 I joined the film & TV industry as a commercials runner at Ridley Scott Associates.
 Having gained experience as a camera assistant on documentaries and TV drama, I progressed to operating and lighting.
 Acquiring skills such as steadicam, helped to build my reputation and propel my journey into feature films – reuniting with Ridley Scott as camera operator and splinter unit DP.

 Over the last 30 years, I have had the privilege of working with so many talented directors; cinematographers; technicians and artists.
 For me, collaboration is incredibly inspiring and rewarding – the key to producing quality work.
-Creating imagery with composition; light & movement to help convey a story or express emotions, is the driving force that continues to motivate me – a process that has so many exciting challenges, with so much more to explore….
+Creating imagery to communicate a story is the driving force that continues to motivate me.
+A process that has so many exciting challenges, with so much more to explore….